Carrollton bus collision: Changes in Kentucky

 Shortly after the collision, governor Wallace Wilkinson ordered his cabinet to review the state's drunk driving laws and bus safety regulations.
 At a news conference on May 20, 1988, Wilkinson announced stricter enforcement of drunk driving by the state, including police sobriety checkpoints and more frequent inspections by state Alcoholic Beverage Control.
 The governor also indicated support for increased safety standards for buses and training for bus drivers, and the state began offering free safety inspections for privately owned buses.

 Kentucky now requires all school buses to have nine emergency exits—more than any other federal or state standard.
 This includes front and back doors, a side door, four emergency windows and two roof exits.
-The bus that crashed at Carrollton had only front and back exits, which was to be expected, as the bus was built years before tougher standards were enacted.
+The bus that crashed at Carrollton had only front and back exits, which was to be expected, since the bus was built before tougher standards were enacted.

 Buses used by Kentucky schools must also have a cage around the fuel tank, a stronger frame and roof to resist crumpling on impact and rollover, high-backed seats, extra seat padding, a fuel system that slows leaks, flame-retardant seats and floors, reflective tape on all emergency exits, an 8 in wide black band with the district name in white letters on the side, and strobe lights on the exterior.
 Schools also must have a diesel-powered fleet.
 (Unlike gasoline, diesel fuel is not highly flammable.)
+So until 2013 all school busses were diesel powered when the law was changed to allow propane busses.

 In 1991, Kentucky enacted stricter drunk driving laws.

 School bus and church bus standards and regulations

 A contributing factor to the crash itself and the severity seemed to be loopholes between the laws and procedures for a school bus and those involving the same vehicle after it was released from school service, but continued to be used for transporting passengers in non-school use.
 (Had the bus been built new in March 1977 for the non-school use such as a church activity bus, the applicable federal motor vehicle standards in place at that time would have required it to have been built with more emergency exits than were required for school buses).
 One of the NTSB recommendations after the Carrollton Bus Disaster was that school buses have no fewer emergency exits than required of non-school buses.

 Some states also require that the usually different seating capacities for children and adults be displayed near the service door of school buses and non-school buses.
-Most states consider secondary school (middle and high school) age students to be adults with regards to the space occupied in bus seats and aisles by their bodies.
+Most states consider secondary school (middle and high school) age students to be adults with regard to the space occupied in bus seats and aisles by their bodies.